prefko/portable-preferans-notation/README.md

 Either 0 for none or 1 for this deal being a refa (*double value*).

 #### value
-An intiger indicating the value of the contract.
+An integer indicating the value of the contract.
 For example, 8 for a simple contract of hearts or a game of diamonds or even for a contract of spades under refa.

 #### starts
 ID of the player who starts the game by throwing the first card.